lupuleasa-core/Dota2-TheCore-Config-Engine/README.md

 *Only Supported on Windows Operating Systems*

-1. Place `D2SpaceModifier.exe` in your StartUp folder, "%APPDATA%\Microsoft\Windows\Start Menu\Programs\Startup".
+1. Place `D2SpaceModifier.exe` (the one with the SPACE icon) in your StartUp folder, "%APPDATA%\Microsoft\Windows\Start Menu\Programs\Startup".
 You can use the .ahk instead if you have AutoHotKey installed. https://autohotkey.com/

 *Note: The compiled `.exe` is only included in releases.
 If you don't see the executable, then you have downloaded the lastest unreleased version and have to use the `.ahk` script instead (or compile an `.exe` yourself).*